Dougal is the secret son of a priest.

 Father Dougal is a demon disguised as a human

-He talks a bishop out of his faith and turns him into an atheist in a single episode.
+He talks a bishop out of his faith and turns him into a New Ager in a single episode.
 He manages to finish a funeral with more bodies than he started.
 His feigned stupidity is the cause of half of Ted's problems.

 He has the same ability to force groups of people to do his bidding, but only uses it for sing-alongs.